The world’s first Fairtrade mark was introduced on 15 November 1988 by a Dutch Non-Governmental Organisation.

 Together these organisations founded the International Fairtrade Labelling Organisation.

-Fairtrade means that farmers receive a base price for their good, regardless of changes in the price of cocoa, for example, on the exchange markets.
+Fair trade means that farmers receive a base price for their goods, regardless of changes in the price of cocoa, for example, on the exchange markets.

 This helps them to develop their businesses, and to plan for the future with some degree of certainty and with immunity from the vicissitudes of market fluctuations that have little to do with them.

-Today, the fair trade mark allows shoppers to easily spot items that have been bought, traded and sold under fair trade conditions.
+Today, the Faitrade mark allows shoppers to easily spot items that have been bought, traded and sold under fair trade conditions.